n8n-io/n8n-docs/docs/doc2/table-extraction/save-rules-and-delete-rules.md

 ![](/_images/doc2/image-34.png)

 Rules for documents can also be deleted using the "DELETE RULES" button.
 This may be necessary if rules have been saved incorrectly or in a qualitatively unsatisfactory way.
 This allows a document to be retrained.
-ATTENTION: Deleting rules will affect all documents with the same or similar format.
-And these documents must then be completely re-trained.
+ATTENTION: Deleting rules will affect all documents with the same or similar format, these documents must then be completely re-trained.
 This means that deleting the rules should be done with caution.

 ![](/_images/doc2/image-35-1024x692.png)